 Your condition may require you to undergo a variety of treatments, including physical therapy, exercise, use of braces and/or casts, and surgery.
 There are no cures for the condition, but several treatment options to help lessen the severity of the impact of the genetic disorder.

-The Social Security Administration (SSA) oversees the Social Security Disability Insurance (SSDI) program, which offers monthly benefits to workers who have become disabled because of an illness or an injury.
-In order to qualify for SSDI, you have had to work to earn enough credits and to pay in enough taxes to the SSA.
+The United States Social Security Administration (SSA) oversees the Social Security Disability Insurance (SSDI) program, which offers monthly benefits to workers who have become disabled because of an illness or an injury.
+In order to qualify for SSDI, you have had to work to earn enough credits and to pay into enough taxes to the SSA.

 The Costs Contributed to Treating Club Foot